danieljamesross/covid-london/README.md

+# Covid in London
+## An interactive map of Covid-19 cases in London.
+See the app here on [Netlify](https://gallant-fermi-0891fd.netlify.app/).

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts

-In the project directory, you can run:
+Download the repo and in the project directory, you can run:

 ### `yarn start`